 - lost wages

 - any other major inconveniences directly resulting from sustained injuries

 Note that non-economical costs, such as pain and suffering, may be subject to a cap depending on your state’s medical malpractice laws.
-Consult an attorney to determine how your state’s medical malpractice laws may affect your recoverable damages.
+Consult an experienced law firm and medical malpractice lawyer to determine how your state’s medical malpractice laws may affect your recoverable damages.